Here’s Why 21 Savage Could Be Deported

 “There are no obstacles in his way… EXCEPT TRUMP.”

-Under Bush and Obama, 21 Savage would have been in the clear, but with the recent changes in the Trump policy, Savage would have to wait for his application to be approved back in England, and the process can take up to four years, meaning he wouldn’t be able to return to the United States, even for a visit until his visa is approved.
+Under Bush and Obama, 21 Savage would have been in the clear, but with the recent changes in the Trump policy, Savage would have to wait for his application to be approved back in England, and the process can take up to four years, meaning he wouldn’t be able to return to the United States, even for a visit, until his visa is approved.

 Savage was released from custody and told that he could leave the country voluntarily without being deported, but instead he has chosen to stay and fight through legal channels.

 This is bad news for Joe Giudice, another celebrity in a high-profile deportation case, but unlike 21 Savage, Giudice of RHONJ fame does have a felony conviction, says the Inquisitr.
-Giudice is still currently behind bars, but is scheduled to be deported back to Italy after he serves his sentence.
-If Savage was to be deported to the U.K. with a clean record, this doesn’t bode well for Giudice, who was convicted with his wife, Teresa of more than one felony.
+Giudice is still currently behind bars but is scheduled to be deported back to Italy after he serves his sentence.
+If Savage was to be deported to the U.K. with a clean record, this doesn’t bode well for Giudice, who was convicted with his wife Teresa of more than one felony.

 Speaking up.
 Teresa Giudice has been outspoken about the news that her husband, Joe Giudice, will be deported to his native Italy after his release from prison in March 2019. https://t.co/OaakXvGuCb